Rishik-Y/rishik-y.github.io/GSoC/GSoC.md

 What I learned,
 What I new features can be added for the people next!

-So what is the project on about? \
+So what is the project on about?
-In a very layman terms, it is making a existing screenshot tool making it cross compatible across all wayland based compositors from wlroots based compositors.
+In a very layman terms, it is simply Extending the existing screenshot tool compatibility, from only wlroots-based compositors to all Wayland compositors.

 Here, Wayshot is a screen capture client for Wayland compositors (which in this instance act as servers) that implement the wlr-screencopy protocol (which at this point is mostly compositors based on the wlroots library like sway , river, etc).

 Right now,
 Wayshot currently uses wlr-screencopy protocol which is non-standard.